 Knowing what's going on within us helps us approach situations with empathy.
 Empathy seems to be a natural side effect from being able to detect and welcome our own emotions so the more we work we do with ours the better we can serve others'.

 Relating this to business, the more skillful we are with empathy, the better our product or service is received and the easier it is for us to communicate with others.
 Emotional intelligence also helps us from burning out, too.

 So learning how to place and keep your attention on emotions for a few moments at a time as part of your business building efforts can really help you get good at real time interpersonal communication.

-And, with enough skill you can become known for taking what I call restful action, the ability to stay present in a way that allows you to calmly respond to any situation skillfully.
+And, with enough skill you can become known for taking what I call restful action, an ability to stay present and curious towards the other person as you calmly respond with skillful action.

 I hope this peeked your interest.
 If you'd like to learn more about how to boost your emotional intelligence with mindfulness, let's talk.